 POWERED INDUSTRIAL TRUCKS AND EQUIPMENT

 309.2 Battery chargers.

 Battery chargers shall be of an approved type.
-Combustible storage shall be kept a minimum of 3 feet (915 mm) from battery chargers.
+Combustible storage shall be kept not less than 3 feet (915 mm) from battery chargers.
 Battery charging shall not be conducted in areas accessible to the public.

 Ventilation shall be provided in an approved manner in battery-charging areas to prevent a dangerous accumulation of flammable gases.

 Battery-charging areas shall be provided with a fire extinguisher complying with Section 906 having a minimum 4-A:20-B:C rating within 20 feet (6096 mm) of the battery charger.